sam-mccall/node-plate/README.md

 Adds promise.foo(args...) to the queue.
 Args can be promises (from the same queue), or any other values.

-The actual call made will be <promise>.foo(<args...>, cb) where <promise> is the value of promise, <args> is args with all promises evaluated, and cb is a node.js callback.
+The actual call made will be &lt;promise>;.foo(&lt;args...>, cb) where &lt;promise> is the value of promise, &lt;args> is args with all promises evaluated, and cb is a node-style callback.

+If you pass an error to cb, further execution will be skipped and the error will be handled.

 Returns: a promise for the first return value (i.e. the second argument passed to cb).